Four51/Four51Storefront/app/css/readMe.txt

-    Breakpoints will provide more bulletproof design for content alongside the Bootstrap-responive.css media queries Default Breakpoints: (can be modified to fit a clients needs for specific devices) See breakpoint.css for app responsive defaults
+    Breakpoints will provide more bulletproof design for content alongside the Bootstrap-responive.css media queries Default Breakpoints: (can be modified to fit a clients needs for specific devices) See breakpoint.css for app responsive defaults via media queries for now 1024    Desktop
-        1024    Desktop
                 Tablet      Landscape
         798     Tablet      Portrait